-You may be referred by your GP to the outpatient department or directly to the endoscopy department depending on the circumstances.
+You may be referred by your GP to our outpatient department or directly to the endoscopy department depending on the circumstances.
 Your initial appointment or procedure may be with either a consultant or specialist nurse.

-Your consultant may suggest certain investigations and procedures to help with your diagnosis which may include:
+At this appointment your consultant may suggest certain investigations and procedures to help with your diagnosis which may include:

 Upper GI endoscopy (gastroscopy):